-Instead of having a dozen children, she joyfully taught thousands at Notre Dame and parish schools.
+Instead of having a dozen children, she joyfully taught thousands at Notre Dame and parish schools, for much of the time as Sr. Mary Arthur.
 In 1964, at St. Mary’s Elementary School in San Jose, she had Dan Mount in her class.
 Dan was brilliant, but a troublemaker with a difficult home life.
 She remembers with a laugh the day he threw an eraser at her.
 She couldn’t get mad at him though, and instead went the extra mile to let him know she cared.
 The two remain fast friends today.
 Dan says, “I have told most who know me well, that she is responsible for keeping me out of jail, and getting me motivated and directed.
 I love her immensely.”
 (And what’s “troublemaker Dan” doing today?
 He’s an accomplished lawyer with a long list of community involvements.)

 After 27 years of teaching, she served as a chaplain at Providence Hospital in Everett, WA, for four very rewarding years.
 She was often on the scene in the emergency room or in ICU serving as a contact and comfort to the families and patients.
 Some nurses had difficulty pronouncing her first name which Sister told them means “my darling” in Gaelic, so occasionally over the hospital’s PA system she would hear, “My darling, please report to ER.”